Data-Driven Nonlinear TDOA for Accurate Source Localization in Complex Signal Dynamics: Solutions

 One simple approach is to model it using the Taylor series and the Fourier series, respectively.
 Here, $f$ represents non-linearity in speed as a function of radius which we further approximate using Taylor series as $f(R) \approx \sum_{k=0}^{K} a_k R^k$; $g$ encodes speed non-linearity as a function of angle, which we represent using Fourier series as $g(\theta) \approx 1+ \sum_{\ell=1}^{L} b_\ell \cos(\omega_\ell \theta)+ d_\ell \sin(\omega_\ell \theta)$.
 Together, $f$ and $g$ encompass a large class of nonlinear models to capture the non-homogeneity of propagation speed in space.
 The resulting optimization problem now reads

 where $\bm{r}_i = (R_i\cos(\theta_i), R_i\sin(\theta_i))\in\mathbb{R}^2$.
-Here the total number of unknowns to be determined is $K+3L+4$.
-In this case, for the sake of simplicity, we assume the lowest-order nonlinear model using $K=L=1$.
-Hence, there are 8 unknowns and at least 9 anchors are typically required to solve the problem.
-As the complexity of the medium changes, the values of $K$ and $L$ can be adjusted in order to derive better model fits.
-In an ideal isotropic medium, $g = 1 $ and $f=c$, in which case, Eqn. (\ref{eqn:NTDOA}) reduces to Eqn. (\ref{eqn:mTDOA-NM}).
+The total number of unknowns is $K+3L+4$.
+Here, for simplicity, we assume the lowest-order nonlinear model using $K=L=1$, with 8 unknowns and at least 9 anchors required to solve the problem.
+As the complexity of the medium changes, the values of $K$ and $L$ can be adjusted to derive better model fits.

 In the simplest case, the NTDOA algorithm involves the determination of 8 unknown variables in a non-linear optimization problem.
 When using numerical optimization methods to solve for these variables, multiple local minima may be obtained, or in some cases, the numerical algorithms may not converge.
 The initialization of the numerical algorithms is, therefore, important.
 In order to converge to the global solution, which is a solution that is valid for the entire set of data and not just a subset, we initialize the numerical algorithm being used to solve the NTDOA algorithm with the estimates from the mTDOA algorithm.
 This ensures that the first guess for the NTDOA algorithm is close enough to the true solution that we have convergence and to the global solution.